University of Lynchburg: Greek life

-National Pan-Hellenic Council Fraternities and Sororities

 Athletics

 The University of Lynchburg Hornets participate in NCAA Division III and the Old Dominion Athletic Conference (ODAC).
 The Hornets program offers 24 intercollegiate athletics programs, 23 which compete in Division III, along with equestrian, which competes in both the Intercollegiate Horse Shows Association and National Collegiate Equestrian Association formats.
 Since joining the ODAC as a charter member in 1976, the Hornets have recorded 205 conference titles.

-In recent years, Lynchburg athletics has competed for three team national championships.
+In recent years, Lynchburg athletics has competed for four team national championships.
 The women's soccer program won Lynchburg's first-ever team national championship in 2014, defeating Williams College in penalty kicks to take the crown.
 In 2010, the Hornets men's soccer program reached the Division III national championship match, where they fell in overtime to Messiah College.
 In 2015, the men's lacrosse team made its own run to the national title game, losing to Tufts University in the championship game, 19–11.
+In the 2023 NCAA DIII baseball tournament final, Lynchburg defeated Johns Hopkins in 3 games to capture its first national championship.

 Multiple men's cross country, indoor, and outdoor track & field athletes have captured NCAA Division III titles over the years as well.
 In 2009, Ricky Flynn won the Division III men's cross country championship.